Pieter-hogent/webservices-budget-cicd/README.md

 ## How to test

-Create a `.env.test` with the same configuration as above and these extra's:
+Create a `.env.test` with a similar configuration as above (use another database) and these extra's:

 ```
 AUTH_TEST_USER_USER_ID=your test user id